-Each year the CWSRF and DWSRF publish an Intended Use Plan (IUP), which is a planning report that explains how the SRF funding "cap grant" provided by the Federal government will be used to support the programs.
+Each year the Clean Water State Revolving Fund (CWSRF) and Drinking Water State Revolving Fund (DWSRF) publish Intended Use Plans (IUPs) that explain how the SRF funding "cap grant" provided by the Federal government will be used to support the programs.
 Each IUP involves a public hearing and comment period, a priority list, and an explanation about how money will be used to meet funding requirements.
-Each IUP can be amended by request in January.

-The Vermont Planning Advance Program is a financial program available to Vermont municipalities:
+The Vermont Engineering Planning Advance Program is a financial program available to Vermont municipalities:

 The Vermont-only Drinking Water Revolving Loan Fund was established to provide loans to a municipality for the design, land acquisition, if necessary, and construction of a potable water supply when a household in the municipality has been disconnected involuntarily from a public water supply system for reasons other than nonpayment of fee.
 The loan is to the municipality, not individual home owners.
 Standard loan term is 20 year/3%.
 The rate and term may be adjusted in accordance with program guidance documents.